CosmWasm/cosmwasm.github.io/docs/core/migrating.md

   }
   ```

   You also need to update the constructors in test code.
-Below we show how to do
+Below we show how to do so both for JSON data
-  so both for JSON data as well as any custom binary format:
+  and for any custom binary format:

   ```rust
   // before (JSON)